Does it seem like everyone’s telling you about things we shouldn’t eat?

 Low in calories but high in fiber, vitamins, and minerals, leafy greens help keep weight down, stabilize blood sugar, lower blood pressure, and improve gut health.
 High consumption of greens is also associated with lower rates of diabetes, cardiovascular disease, and cancer.
 (5)

 Leafy greens contain high concentrations of lutein and zeaxanthin which are protective against cataracts and macular degeneration.
 (6)

 Enjoy 5 to 10 servings of dark leafy greens every day to optimize your health and promote longevity.

-Herbal teas promote strong health as well.
-The centenarians in Ikaria drink herbal brews of rosemary, wild sage, and dandelion–all of which have anti-inflammatory properties.
+Herbal teas are popular as well.
+The centenarians in Ikaria drink herbal brews of rosemary, wild sage, and dandelion–all of are known to have calming properties.

-Tea is an excellent source of polyphenols — antioxidant compounds which also serve as prebiotics to feed our beneficial gut bacteria.
-And yes, strong gut health is essential to overall health, immunity, and longevity.
+Tea is an excellent source of polyphenols — antioxidant compounds which can also serve as prebiotics to help feed our beneficial gut bacteria.
+And yes, strong gut health is one important component for overall health and longevity.

 Women in Okinawa, Japan are the longest living in the world–90 years old, on average–and 60% of their diet consists of sweet potatoes.
 This is no coincidence.

 Sweet potatoes are high in fiber and packed with essential vitamins and minerals like vitamin C, potassium, B vitamins, manganese, magnesium, and copper.

 They get their orange color from beta carotene, an antioxidant, which has been shown to support a healthy immune system, improve cognitive function, slow the progression of atherosclerosis, and protect against DNA damage.
 (8)